chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 }
 ```

+The Terraform cloud not only allows remote storage of plan states, but also offers integration into major source code revision tools, allwoing you to trigger plan execution with a simple commit.

 ## Provider

-To set up a custom Rancher cluster on GCE, we need to define two providers, a [Google Cloud Platform provider](https://www.terraform.io/docs/providers/google/index.html) for the infrastructure:
+To set up a custom Rancher cluster on GCE, we need to create two providers, a [Google Cloud Platform provider](https://www.terraform.io/docs/providers/google/index.html) for the infrastructure:

 ```
 provider "google" {